tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 He looked at me for a long moment.
 “It means she should mind her business,” he said.

 That night, I went to his apartment.
-Aaand.
-OK.
-I can feel you judging me.

 His building was old, with yellow light in the stairwell and boots lined up outside doors.
 His apartment smelled like radiator heat, coffee, and him.
 The blue cabinets were real.
 The ugly lamp was real.
 The sweater he always wore during video calls hung over the back of a chair.
 I remember feeling almost dizzy with tenderness.
 Six months of proof had become real.
 He made tea.